What is an ankle replacement?

 Arthroplasty — or ankle joint replacement surgery — is a procedure doctors offer to patients who suffer from arthritis in the ankle.
 The surgery replaces the ankle joint with an artificial one.
 This preserves range of motion while reducing pain.

-What to expect from arthroplasty/ankle joint replacement surgery
+What to expect from ankle replacement surgery

 Ankle joint replacement surgery is a major surgery that requires a hospital stay of two to three days or more.
 It may take longer for you to be able to walk on crutches or with a walker.